 HOW ARE CATARACTS TREATED?

 Bothersome cataracts are treated with a quick, usually painless, and very low-risk operation.
 Approximately 2 million cataract operations are done each year in the United States alone.
 It is considered one of the safest operations in all of medicine.
-Dr. Angelique Pillar and Dr. Sanford Feldman, at One to One LASIK, are expert, board-certified cataract surgeons with years of experience.
-They offer the most advanced cataract surgery technology, including small incision, sutureless cataract surgery, bifocal and astigmatism correcting intraocular lens implants (also known as “toric” lens implants) that can reduce or often eliminate the need for glasses after surgery.
+Dr. Angelique Pillar at One to One LASIK, is an expert, board-certified cataract surgeon with years of experience.
+She offers the most advanced cataract surgery technology, including small incision, sutureless cataract surgery, bifocal and astigmatism correcting intraocular lens implants (also known as “toric” lens implants) that can reduce or often eliminate the need for glasses after surgery.
 They offer “ORA” (Optical Wave Refractive Analysis) during surgery to help refine the power and/or placement of the lens implant to best meet your particular vision needs.
-They also offer laser-assisted cataract surgery in which certain steps of the procedure are performed with laser light instead of surgical instruments.
+She also offers laser-assisted cataract surgery in which certain steps of the procedure are performed with laser light instead of surgical instruments.
 One to One LASIK has been awarded repeated “Top Doctor” honors in annual surveys conducted by San Diego Magazine, “Patients Choice” honors every year the award has been offered (putting them in the top 1% of physician’s nationwide), and was in the top two “Best of San Diego” recipients in the San Diego Union’s 2015 “Best of the Best” readers poll.

 WHEN SHOULD I HAVE CATARACT SURGERY?